Before arriving at our facility, please familiarize yourself with the important information below.

 2. Withdraw Food After Midnight

 Adult animals must have food withdrawn the night before surgery at midnight.
 Animals four months or younger may have food until 6:00 am, though all pets can have water up until the time of their appointment.

 Pets must be kept indoors or confined the night before surgery.
 This ensures that they are not eating outside, which puts them at risk of aspiration during and after their surgery.

 We accept payment in the form of cash or credit.
-Payment is due at registration that morning.
+Payment is due at time of patient drop-off.

 In female animals, the uterus and ovaries are removed through a small incision in the abdominal wall, which renders them sterile.
 In male dogs and cats, the scrotum is not removed, only the testicles.
 This prevents the production of sperm, rendering them sterile.
 Our patients are completely asleep during surgery, unable to feel any discomfort.
 They are given an injection which will manage their pain for 24 hours.
 They should not need anything else as long as they leave their incision alone.